 Timely’s plans start at $9/user/month.

-QuickBooks Time gives you basic features like employee hours and attendance tracking, employee scheduling, PTO/leave tracking, and overtime calculations, plus more advanced features like GPS on punch, real-time GPS location tracking, and geofencing that make it a good option for field services businesses.
+QuickBooks Time gives you basic features like employee hours and attendance tracking, employee scheduling, PTO/leave tracking, and overtime calculations, plus more advanced features like GPS on punch, real-time employee location tracking, and geofencing that make it a good option for field services businesses.

 You can set geofences to automatically clock employees in and out when they arrive at or leave a worksite, or you can send them notifications when they arrive within or leave a geofence to remind them to clock in/out.